In Search of

 Introducing Bedrock

-Before founding Bedrock, Geoff was an employee at a San Francisco-based venture capital firm.
-Early in his tenure there, he led the first financing round in Lyft (NASDAQ: LYFT) and joined the Company’s Board of Directors.
-He went on to lead early investments in companies such as Nu Holdings Limited (NYSE: NU), Upstart (NASDAQ: UPST), Tilray (NASDAQ: TLRY), Leafly (NASDAQ: LFLY), Workrise, and Canva – before making the difficult decision to leave in order to build a new type of firm.
-Today, the Bedrock team is composed of nine unique individuals unified by our mission.
+Geoff Lewis launched Bedrock on March 27, 2018 with this letter and $127 million in assets under management.
+Today, the firm’s assets under management total approximately $2 billion.
+Before founding Bedrock, Geoff was a Partner at a San Francisco-based venture capital firm.
+Early in his tenure there, he led the first financing round in Lyft (NASDAQ: LYFT) and joined its Board of Directors.
+Geoff went on to lead early investments in companies such as Nu Holdings Limited (NYSE: NU) and Canva – before making the difficult decision to leave in order to build a new type of firm.

-Our primary shared value is radical open-mindedness; we constantly question popular narratives in search of hidden truths.
+Bedrock’s primary shared value is radical open-mindedness; we constantly question popular narratives in search of hidden truths.
 We believe this is especially useful in venture investing, where capital tends to be dramatically over-allocated to startups that align with the strongest market narratives.

 Rather than chase the narrative, Bedrock’s approach is to invest in promising companies that are underestimated precisely because they are incongruent with the storyline.
 Our starting point, therefore, is to search for narrative violations.
 When we find one, we do the work to build passionate conviction in opportunities that most overlook.